Brain Science

 Yes, You Can Improve Your Memory

 Lead author of the study, Martin Dresler, said: "In a sense they really develop brain patterns that remind us of those of memory athletes.
 This specific pattern in brain connectivity appears to be the neurobiological basis of these increased and superior memory performances.
 "A good memory is something you could learn and you could train [for].
-And if you use these strategic mnemonic training memory strategies, you can really considerably increase your memory, even if you have a very bad memory at the start.
+If you use these strategic mnemonic training memory strategies, you can considerably increase your memory, even if you have a very bad memory at the start.
 "Once you are familiar with these strategies and know how to apply them, you can keep your performance high without much further training."
-The loci method is thought to be the most successful memory strategy because it uses a whole brain approach; both the logical left side, and the creative right side.
-Whether it will give you a good day-to-day memory, improve a wider range of cognitive skills or will help to prevent dementia cannot be assessed from this study.
+The loci method is thought to be the most successful memory strategy because it uses a whole-brain approach; both the logical left side and the creative right side.
+Whether it will give you a good day-to-day memory, improve a wider range of cognitive skills, or help to prevent dementia cannot be assessed from this study.
 But what seems clear is that if you need to remember a list of information or a chunk of data, loci training is the method of choice.

 Keep Reading